CreativeClubGSU/web/docs/intro.md

 # Introduction to Writing

-Introduction to Writing is a foundational course that covers the basic
+Introduction to Writing is a foundational training that covers the basic

 - elements of writing,
 - including grammar,